ericdoi/ericdoi.github.io/_posts/2020-10-25-paper-notes-baidu-prefix.markdown

 ### Results
 The basic baseline model is "$$PAC$$ (V1.x)".
 This uses time/space/demographic popularity features to re-rank POIs from the candidate retrieval step.

 The improved baseline model to beat is "$$P^{2}AC$$ v2.1", which, in addition to the basic features, learns POI embeddings in order to account for the similarity between candidate POIs and a user's historical POIs.
 According to the authors, these embeddings are learned in a manner similar to Word2Vec.
 My guess is that this means taking user POI usage sequences as the context for applying CBOW or skip-gram prediction, though there are definitely other definitions which would be valid.
 To generalize to new POIs, the baseline apparently used the same POI attribute encoding approach used in this paper.
-This model gets NDCG@5=0.66 on the offline test datset.
+This model gets NDCG@5=0.66 on the offline test dataset.

 The model developed in the paper is "$$P^{3}AC$$ (V3.x)".